pdamicoORCL/pdamicoORCL/linuxInstall.md

 * "Lock" the Default Project

 * Import LDAP Groups through the Web UI **and** command line

 * Install Drivers to connect to SQL Server from Linux

+* Add and configure a 2nd Node

-When finished, students will have:
+When finished, you will have:

-* A running Tableau Server with LDAP Identity Store / Local Authentication
+* A running, 2-node Tableau Server cluster with LDAP Identity Store / Local Authentication

 * Access to SQL Server: **Superstore World** and **DEV Superstore World**